 En route to the team's ninth division title in ten years, the Braves win their fifteenth consecutive game when they beat L.A. at Chavez Ravine, 5-3.
 The winning streak, which began on April 16, ties an Atlanta record.

-Over 40 fans are ejected and the game, which is delayed for 12 minutes when the umps need to pull the Yankees off the field, comes close to be forfeited by the Twins when unruly spectators at the Metrodome pummel Chuck Knoblauch with coins, plastic beer bottles and golf balls in left field.
+Over 40 fans are ejected and the game, which is delayed for 12 minutes when the umps need to pull the Yankees off the field, comes close to being forfeited by the Twins when unruly spectators at the Metrodome pummel Chuck Knoblauch with coins, plastic beer bottles, and golf balls in left field.
 Twin skipper Tom Kelly appeals to the crowd to be calm as the home team defeats their former second baseman and the Yankees, 4-2.

 Just missing hitting his fifth homer in the 15-4 victory over the White Sox, Mariners outfielder Mike Cameron becomes the 13th major leaguer to hit four homers in one game.
 The first two dingers were followed by round trippers by second baseman Bret Boone, making it the first time the same two teammates have hit back-to-back homers twice in one inning.

 The players' association agrees to a two-year experiment in which the winning league of the All-Star Game will have home-field advantage during the World Series.
-Other changes include a roster increase by 2 to 32 players, a separate ballot of managers, coaches and players to be done during the week prior to the game to name the additional nine position players and eight pitchers for each team.
+Other changes include a roster increase by 2 to 32 players, a separate ballot of managers, coaches and players to be done during the week prior to the game to name the additional nine position players, and eight pitchers for each team.

-Trailing 9-3 after eight innings, the Cardinals mount their greatest ninth-inning comeback in franchise history defeating the Reds at the Great American Ball Park.
+Trailing 9-3 after eight innings, the Cardinals mount their greatest ninth-inning comeback in franchise history, defeating the Reds at the Great American Ball Park.
 The seven-run rally in Cincinnati is fueled with a three-run homer by Jim Edmonds and a two-run round-tripper by John Mabry.

 Thanks to a winning rally that starts with an infield single which is in play after hitting the second-highest “B” ring at Tropicana Field, the Rays beat Minnesota, 4-3, in 10 innings.
 Tomorrow, a mannequin wearing a Twins uniform will be placed near the spot where Carlos Pena’s fortunate hit struck the roof.